SoftwareHeritage/swh-graph/docs/java-api.rst

 alongside the compressed graph.
 This allows you to write traversal algorithms that depend on these properties.

-By default, properties are not assumed to be present are are not loaded when the graph itself is loaded.
+By default, properties are not assumed to be present are not loaded when the graph itself is loaded.
 If you want to use a property, you need to explicitly load it first.
 As an example, this is how you load the "content length" property to get the length of a given blob::